arkency/posts/posts/2013-12-08-rails4-preloading.md

 end
 ```

-I hope you get the idea :)
+I hope you get the idea :) But this is just a dream.
+Let's get back to reality...

 ## Rails 4 changes

-Now, let's talk about what changed in Rails 4.
+... and talk about what changed in Rails 4.

 ```
 #!ruby